laasti/lazydata/README.md

 ```

-The ContainerResolver falls back on the default resolver if it cannot resolver the call.
+The ContainerResolver falls back on the default resolver if it cannot resolve the call.

 > **Note:**
 > Does not work with league/container invokables.
 It is a limitation due to the way registered callables are stored,